Antibiotic prescribing

 Antibiotic consumption by provider

-While most antibiotic prescribing occurs in general practice (72% of total prescribing in 2021), consumption in this setting has declined over time (a 24% decrease since 2014).
-This contrasts with prescribing in ‘other community’ settings, which has flatlined, accounting for a relatively small proportion of overall antimicrobial prescribing (4% of total prescribing in 2021).
+While most antibiotic prescribing occurs in general practice (72% of total prescribing in 2022), consumption in this setting has declined over time (an 18% decrease since 2014).
+This contrasts with prescribing in ‘other community’ settings, which has flatlined, accounting for a relatively small proportion of overall antimicrobial prescribing (4% of total prescribing in 2022).

-Antibiotic consumption within secondary care has remained the same for inpatients but has decreased by 27% for hospital outpatients.
+Antibiotic consumption within secondary care has remained the same for inpatients but has decreased by 12% for hospital outpatients between 2014 and 2022.
 This is partly due to antibiotic shortages and replacements of a single broad-spectrum antibiotic with two or three narrower antibiotics that have the same clinical impact.
-The NHS Standard Contract 2022/23includes a target for NHS trusts to reduce antibiotic usage by 1% by March 2023.

 Antibiotic prescriptions by country

-The Organisation for Economic Co-operation and Development (OECD) collects data on antibiotic prescribing in different countries, using a system of Defined Daily Doses (DDDs) to measure the volume of drugs.
+The European Centre for Disease Prevention and Control collects data on antibiotic prescribing in different countries, using a system of Defined Daily Doses (DDDs) to measure the volume of drugs.
 Between 2013 and 2019, the volume of antibiotics prescribed in the UK fell from 20 DDDs per 1,000 inhabitants per day to 18 DDDs per 1,000 inhabitants per day.

 The volume of antibiotics prescribed in primary care in the UK is slightly higher than average among the comparator countries.
 While the recent decrease in volume prescribed is promising, as of 2019, the UK’s prescribing levels were approximately double that of the Netherlands.
-Antibiotic prescribing is high in Greece, France and Spain and is low in the Netherlands, Japan and Canada.
+Antibiotic prescribing is high in Greece, France and Ireland and is low in the Netherlands, Sweden, and Finland.
+Data for the most recent year is not available for all countries.

 Second-line antibiotic prescriptions by country